Songonge/Power-BI-Projects/Flight Delays and Cancelation Analysis/Flight_Delays_Analysis.md

    * *DEPARTURE_TIME*: Obtained from WHEELS_OFF - TAXI_OUT
    * *DEPARTURE_DELAY*: Total Delay on Departure
    * *TAXI_OUT*: The time duration elapsed between departure from the origin airport gate and wheels off
-   * *WHEELS_OFF*: The time point that the aircraft's wheels leave the ground
+   * *WHEELS_OFF*: The time point at which the aircraft's wheels leave the ground
    * *SCHEDULED_TIME*: Planned time amount needed for the flight trip
    * *ELAPSED_TIME*: Obtained from AIR_TIME+TAXI_IN+TAXI_OUT
    * *AIR_TIME*: The time duration between wheels_off and wheels_on time
    * *DISTANCE*: Distance between two airports
-   * *WHEELS_ON*: The time point that the aircraft's wheels touch on the ground
+   * *WHEELS_ON*: The time point at which the aircraft's wheels touch the ground
    * *TAXI_IN* The time duration elapsed between wheels-on and gate arrival at the destination airport
    * *SCHEDULED_ARRIVAL*: Planned arrival time
    * *ARRIVAL_TIME*: WHEELS_ON+TAXI_IN